-Some elements in the periodic table have only one oxidation number or two oxidation numbers.
-But some have lot of oxidation numbers.
-Oxidation number of element in a compound can be positive or negative or may be zero.
+Oxidation number of an atom is an important section in chemistry because according to the oxidation number, properties of compounds are changed widely.
+Some elements in the periodic table have only one oxidation number or two or more oxidation numbers.
+Some elements such as Manganese have several oxidation numbers.
+Oxidation number of an atom in a compound can be positive or negative or may be zero.

 In this chapter, we discuss very important facts about oxidation numbers with examples with different compounds.

 Some elements can show more than one oxidation states.
-Specially d block elements show this behavior.
+Specially d block elements show this behavior in chemistry.

-When an element has not combined, it's oxidation number is 0.
+When an element has not combined, it's oxidation number is 0 because no electron transfer is occurred.

 When an element has combined with same kind element, it's oxidation number becomes 0.

-Ex: oxidation number of Br in Br2 is 0.
+Ex: oxidation number of Bromine in Br2 molecule is 0.

-Here we are going to summarize oxidation numbers of all elements in the periodic table into one group.
+Here we are going to summarize oxidation numbers of all elements in the periodic table into one table.

 NOTE: * is for rare oxidation number